Fixed versus adjustable rate loans

-You might choose an Adjustable Rate Mortgage to take advantage of a very low initial rate and count on moving, refinancing or simply absorbing the higher rate after the introductory rate expires.
-ARMs can be risky in a down market because homeowners could be stuck with rates that go up when they can't sell their home or refinance at the lower property value.
+Most people who choose ARMs do so when they want to get lower introductory rates and don't plan on remaining in the home for any longer than this introductory low-rate period.
+ARMs can be risky in a down market because homeowners could be stuck with rates that go up if they can't sell their home or refinance with a lower property value.